FireGrey/voice-links/README.md

 # Voice Links Installation Guide

+*Caveat:* This application is a proof of concept and does not conform to web application security best practices.
+Caution should be taken before running any of the commands listed in the installation guide.
+Note that some commands use `example.com` as a placeholder domain.

-This guide has been designed for Ubuntu 14.04.3
+This guide has been designed for *Ubuntu 14.04.3*

 ## Installing EasyRTC

 1. Install Node.js with
 	`sudo apt-get install nodejs`
-2. Download EasyRTC v1.0.16 with
-	`git clone -b beta https://github.com/priologic/easyrtc.git`
+2. Download EasyRTC v1.0.16 (later versions may work) with `git clone -b beta https://github.com/priologic/easyrtc.git`
 3. Install npm with
 	`sudo apt-get install npm`